rafalp/misago_docker/README.md

 Misago Docker
 =============

-⚠️ **WARNING: This repository is work in progress, don't use it yet!** ⚠️

 This repository provides production-ready setup of Misago for people who:

 - Want to run their own forum using Misago